kubeshark/docs/src/pages/en/anatomy_of_kubeshark.md

 ### Sniffer

-The Sniffer is the main container in the Worker pod responsible for capturing packets by one of the available means.
+The Sniffer is the main container in the Worker pod responsible for capturing packets by one of the available means:

-#### AF_PACKET
+1. AF_PACKET

-AF_PACKET is a socket type in the Linux socket API that provides direct access to network packets at the link-layer level.

-Kubeshark uses this library to request packets from the Linux kernel.
-Availability of this library is very common among Linux kernels.

-#### PF_RING
+2. PF_RING

-PF_RING is a high-speed packet capture and processing framework.
-It supports various packet capture methods, including kernel bypass techniques.
-PF_RING aims to overcome the limitations of the traditional Linux networking stack, offering acceleration mechanisms for high-speed packet capture and analysis.
-It is frequently used in high-performance scenarios.

-PF_RING knows when it is available via a kernel module.

 ### Tracer